Calochortus: Species

+The genus contains the following species:

+Etymology

+The word Calochortus is derived from Greek and means "beautiful grass".

 Distribution and habitat

-The genus Calochortus includes approximately 70 species distributed from southwestern British Columbia, through California and Mexico, to northern Guatemala and eastwards to New Mexico, Nebraska and the Dakotas.
+Calochortus includes approximately 70 species distributed from southwestern British Columbia, through California and Mexico, to northern Guatemala and eastwards to New Mexico, Nebraska and the Dakotas.
 Calochortus is the most widely dispersed genus of Liliaceae on the North American Pacific Coast.
 Of these, 28 species are endemic to California.

-In 1998, T.B.
-Patterson conducted a phylogenetic analysis of the genus, dividing it into seven main clades.
-The study indicated highly localized speciation, so that different clades were strongly linked to specific habitats, as follows:
+The plants grow in open areas in partial shade over a wide range of elevations.
+T. B. Patterson's phylogenetic analysis indicated highly localized speciation, with different floral syndromes being strongly linked to specific habitats, as follows: